 The offshore operators offer their services to US players against the law and circumvent the rules of illegal transactions related to gambling via third-party processors or other methods such as Bitcoin.

-All these negative ramifications increase the risks that your funds may not be protected and can be stolen at any time.
+All these negative ramifications increase the risks that your money may not be protected and can be stolen at any time.

 In a nutshell, they don’t represent a safe choice by any means.

-On the other hand, the number of regulated US online poker sites is growing, and they all offer reliable and safe alternatives.
+On the other hand, the number of regulated US online poker rooms is growing, and they all offer reliable and safe options for playing poker.

 When looking for a regulated site, make sure to check for the certificate of the gambling commission on the website.